nysenate/Bluebird-CRM/modules/cacherouter/README.txt

 For engine, the current available options are: apc, db, file, memcache and xcache.

-server is only used in memcache and should be an array of host:port combinations. (e.g. 'server' => array('localhost:11211', 'localhost:11212'))
+servers is only used in memcache and should be an array of host:port combinations. (e.g. 'servers' => array('localhost:11211', 'localhost:11212'))

 shared is only used on memcache as well.
 This allows memcache to be used with a single process and still handle flushing correctly.